 - Scientific principals and scientific method

 - Mathematic essentials for the field

-- Software analysis, design, and build
+- Software analysis and design

 - Object-oriented programming